-- Understand the need and importance of maintaining a good customer relationship. - Benefits of CRM to companies and customers. - Learn how to implement CRM best structures and retention and business applications. - The importance planning and implementation process in CRM. - Familiarize the data warehousing and software packages with recent trends in CRM.
+- Understand the need and importance of maintaining a good customer relationship. - Benefits of CRM to companies and customers. • - Learn how to implement CRM best structures and retention and business applications. • - The importance planning and implementation process in CRM. • - Familiarize the data warehousing and software packages with recent trends in CRM. •

 Definitions - Concepts and Context of relationship Management - Evolution - Transactional Vs Relationship Approach - CRM as a strategic marketing tool - CRM significance to the stakeholders.
-Expectations analysis - Customer behavior in relationship perspectives; individual and group customer segments.
+Expectations analysis - Customer behavior in relationship perspectives; individual and group customer"s - Customer life time value - Selection of Profitable customer segments.